-- The impact of parental risk factors such as mental ill health, learning disabilities, substance misuse and domestic violence;
+- The impact of parental risk factors such as mental ill health, learning disabilities, substance misuse and domestic abuse;

 - A mother under 18 years of age about whom there are concerns regarding her ability to self-care and / or to care for the child.

 All agencies involved with pregnant women, where there are concerns about the unborn child, should consider whether there is the need for an early referral to children's social care so that assessments are undertaken as early as possible in the pregnancy.

 The pre-birth conference should take place as soon as practical and at least be confirmed 10 weeks before the due date of delivery, to allow as much time as possible for planning support for the baby and family.
 Where there is a known likelihood of a premature birth, the conference should be held earlier.